rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_MISTRAL_CHUNKED.md

 ---

-<chunk_context>The Universalgreifer EGL is introduced as a highly flexible and robust servo-electric 2-finger parallel gripper designed for a wide range of applications in both clean and harsh environments.
-It features a finely adjustable gripping force and a large programmable stroke, allowing for versatile handling of various workpieces.
-The document emphasizes its integration capabilities with existing control systems via PROFINET or PROFIBUS, highlighting its user-friendly design with standard industrial connectors and USB interfaces for easy configuration and updates.</chunk_context>
+<chunk_context>The Universalgreifer EGL is introduced as a versatile and robust servo-electric 2-finger parallel gripper designed for a wide range of applications in both clean and harsh environments.
+It features a finely adjustable gripping force and a large programmable stroke, allowing for flexible handling of various workpieces.
+The document emphasizes its integration capabilities with existing control systems via PROFINET or PROFIBUS, highlighting its user-friendly service interface for easy parameterization and firmware updates, which aligns with the overall theme of enhancing automation efficiency and adaptability in industrial settings.</chunk_context>
 <chunk>Flexibel.
 Robust.
 Busfähig.

 ## Universalgreifer EGL